KALW: History

+Early FM development

-In the late 1930s, San Francisco was a major center for radio development for the western United States.
-In 1939, General Electric established a powerful shortwave station in conjunction with the opening of the Golden Gate International Exposition on San Francisco Bay at Treasure Island.
+In the late 1930s, San Francisco was a major center for radio development in the Western United States.
+In 1939, General Electric established a powerful shortwave radio station in conjunction with the opening of the Golden Gate International Exposition on San Francisco Bay at Treasure Island, San Francisco.
 In August 1940, the Radio Corporation of America (RCA) gave a demonstration of the then new technology of frequency modulation (FM) broadcasting at the National Association of Broadcasters convention being held in the city.

-In May 1940, the Federal Communications Commission (FCC) announced that effective January 1, 1941 it was establishing a broadcast band for FM stations, operating on 40 channels spanning 42–50 MHz, with the first five channels reserved for educational stations.
+In May 1940, the Federal Communications Commission (FCC) announced that effective January 1, 1941, it was establishing a broadcast band for FM stations, operating on 40 channels spanning 42–50 MHz, with the first five channels reserved for educational stations.
 That same month the San Francisco Unified School District filed an application to construct a new educational FM station, operating on 42.1 MHz with 1,000 watts.
 The original station application, filed May 24, 1940, specified use of General Electric transmitters, but this was changed in January 1941 to specify an RCA FM-1-B transmitter.

+Construction

-KALW was constructed at Samuel Gompers Trades School and began test transmissions on March 10, 1941, becoming the first FM station to operate on the U.S. west coast, and the second U.S. educational station to begin broadcasting on the FM band.
+KALW was constructed at Samuel Gompers Trades School and began test transmissions on March 10, 1941.
+It became the first FM station to operate on the West Coast.
+It was also the second U.S. educational station to begin broadcasting on the FM band.
 The station entered general service providing instructional programming on September 1.

-In 1945 the FCC announced that, due to interference concerns, it was reallocating the current FM "low band" frequencies to other services and existing FM band stations would be relocated to 88–106 MHz (later expanded to 108 MHz).
-In July 1946 the FCC directed that FM stations currently operating on 42–44 MHz would have to move to new frequencies by the end of the year, and KALW changed its frequency from 42.1 to 44.3 MHz as an interim step.
+In 1945 the FCC announced that, due to interference concerns, it was reallocating the FM "low band" frequencies to other services and existing FM band stations would be relocated to 88–106 MHz.
+(The current FM band later expanded to 108 MHz.)
+In July 1946, the FCC directed that FM stations currently operating on 42–44 MHz would have to move to new frequencies by the end of the year.
+KALW changed its frequency from 42.1 to 44.3 MHz as an interim step.
 The station's initial assignment on the new FM band was 91.3 MHz, and a subsequent reallocation in the fall of 1947 reassigned it to its current frequency of 91.7 MHz.